Defining a Robust Directors and Officers Insurance Policy

 - Brought on shareholders’ own behalf, rather than the corporation

 - Third party actions

 - Brought by individuals outside the corporation, such as clients, competitors, creditors, government officials, or previous owners

 - Brought on individuals’ own behalf, rather than the corporation

-The critical takeaway about the importance of D&O policies is that, in the absence of coverage, individuals can be held personally liable for any of the allegations outlined above.
+The critical takeaway about the importance of Directors and Officers insurance is that, in the absence of coverage, individuals can be held personally liable for any of the allegations outlined above.
 The express purpose of a D&O policy is to protect the entity and the assets of the individuals on the board.
 Because of heightened awareness surrounding the importance of D&O coverage, having a robust D&O policy is critical to attracting top executive talent.